-We would love to hear from anybody who would like to donate items to the Society from the Music Hall and Variety eras.
 Every item in the archive has been donated and there would be no archive today without the generosity of our members and the general public.
-Please do not hesitate to contact us if you have something you think we may be interested in contact@britishmusichallsociety.com.
+After reviewing our collection’s strengths, we are particularly looking for material with a direct link to a performer or other member of the music hall world, especially correspondence, diaries, notebooks, contracts and personal photographs.
+Please do not hesitate to contact us if you have something you think we may be interested in archive@britishmusichallsociety.com.

 If you are looking to research a particular music hall or variety artiste or music hall song, we have created two research guides which provide a selection of useful tips and websites to help you, as well as a listing of articles and obituaries from The Call Boy.